gitlabhq/gitlabhq/doc/ci/environments.md

 then our app is able to be built successfully, and lastly we deploy to the staging server.

+The `environment` keyword is just a hint for GitLab that this job actually deploys to this environment's `name`.
+It can also have a `url` which, as we will later see, is exposed in various places within GitLab.
+Each time a job that has an environment specified and succeeds, a deployment is recorded, remembering the Git SHA and environment name.

-With the above `.gitlab-ci.yml` we have achieved that:
+To sum up, with the above `.gitlab-ci.yml` we have achieved that:

 - All branches will run the `test` and `build` jobs.
-- The `deploy_staging` job will [only](yaml/README.md#only) run on the `master` branch which means all merge requests
+- The `deploy_staging` job will run [only](yaml/README.md#only) on the `master` branch which means all merge requests that are created from branches don't get to deploy to the staging server
 - When a merge request is merged, all jobs will run and the `deploy_staging` in particular will deploy our code to a staging server while the deployment will be recorded in an environment named `staging`.

-The `environment` keyword is just a hint for GitLab that this job actually deploys to this environment.
-Each time the job succeeds, a deployment is recorded, remembering the Git SHA and environment name.
+Let's now see how that information is exposed within GitLab.

+## Viewing the current status of an environment

+The environment list under your project's **Pipelines ➔ Environments**, is where you can find information of the last deployment status of an environment.

 Here's how the Environments page looks so far.

 ![Staging environment view](img/environments_available_staging.png)

-TODO: describe what the above page means
+There's a bunch of information there, specifically you can see:

+- The environment's name with a link to its deployments
+- The last deployment ID number and who performed it
+- The build ID of the last deployment with its respective job name
+- The commit information of the last deployment such as who committed, to what branch and the Git SHA of the commit
+- The exact time the last deployment was performed
+- A button that takes you to the URL that you have defined under the `environment` keyword in `.gitlab-ci.yml`
+- A button that re-deploys the latest deployment, meaning it runs the job defined by the environment name for that specific commit

 >**Notes:**
 - While you can create environments manually in the web interface, we recommend